Integrating with Cocoapods

 Step 5: Adding User Consent

-Review the below GDPR related instructions (available starting iOS v7.0.8 SDK and legacy version v6.4.6)
+Review the GDPR-related instructions (available starting iOS v7.0.8 SDK and legacy version v6.4.6).

 GDPR

-The General Data Protection Regulation of the European Union requires you to scope your user's consent.
+The General Data Protection Regulation of the European Union (GDPR) requires you to implement a user consent mechanism.
 A user could be within the GDPR scope for your app when one or all of the following apply:

-When you set a GDPR consent value for a user, DT concludes that you have decided that the user is subject to GDPR rules, even if the user is outside Europe.
-If, based on your legal position, your non-EU users are not subject to GDPR, do not pass any consent value for them.
+When you set a GDPR consent value for a user, DT assumes that the user is subject to GDPR rules, even if the user is outside Europe.
+If your legal assessment concludes that your non-EU users are not subject to GDPR, do not set any consent value for them.

-We recommend you consult with a legal advisor to determine the best approach for your business.
-It is also highly recommended to collect user consent with a certified Consent Management Platform (CMP).
+DT recommends that you consult a legal advisor to determine the best approach for your business.
+We also highly recommend collecting user consent with a certified Consent Management Platform (CMP).

 [IASDKCore.sharedInstance setGDPRConsent:YES]

-We recommend that the first time you gather the user’s consent, you pass it onto the SDK before starting the SDK.
-The SDK then takes the user’s consent into consideration when initializing.
-In the following sessions, you need only call the API if the user updates their consent.
+We recommend that the first time you gather the user's consent, you pass it onto the SDK before starting it.
+The SDK then considers the user's consent when initializing.
+In the following sessions, you only need to call the API if the user updates their consent.

 Setting Consent String